 - Add the salt, pepper, minced garlic, and Italian seasoning to the olive oil and set aside.

-- Scrub turnips and trim tops and bottoms, place in a medium pot, and cover with cool water by 1-2 inches.
+- Wash turnips and trim tops and bottoms, place in a medium pot, and cover with cool water by 2 inches.
 Add the halved garlic clove and bring to a boil.
-Continue boiling 10-15 minutes until the turnips are fork tender.
+Continue boiling 10-12 minutes – just until the turnips are fork tender.
 Time will vary based on the size of the turnips.
-Check at 10 minutes, then as needed.
+Check at 10 minutes, cook no longer than 12.

-- Brush the tops of the turnips with the oil mixture, sprinkle with half of the parmesan cheese, and pat the cheese down to flatten and adhere to the turnip.
-Flip and repeat to fully coat both sides.
-Use all remaining cheese on the second side.
+- Transfer to the second baking sheet with parchment paper.
+Brush the tops of the turnips with the oil mixture, sprinkle with half of the parmesan cheese, and press the cheese down to make it stick.
+Flip and repeat, using all remaining cheese on the second side.

 - Bake for 15 minutes, flip, and bake another 12-15 minutes, until deep golden brown on both sides.
 Serve immediately.